 • Prompt students to identify meaningful learning experiences throughout their Core Ed courses, reinforcing what is relevant and useful to transfer to their major courses and beyond.

-All Core Education courses will include at least one assignment that directly measures each stated category student learning outcome.
+All Core Education courses will include at least one assignment that directly measures each stated category specific learning outcome.
 These assignments are integral to the course, providing meaningful and authentic assessments of how well students are achieving all required learning outcomes.
 Each course can use one to three assignments to assess all required outcomes, with seven types of Essential Assignments that can be used for this purpose.

 The Seven Essential Assignment Types